charliekasov/peakprep/README.md

-# TutorFlow - A Next.js App for Tutors
+# Peak Prep - A Next.js App for Tutors

 This is a Next.js application built in Firebase Studio to help tutors manage students, assignments, and communications in a streamlined way.